ehn-dcc-development/eu-dcc-business-rules/documentation/how-to.md

 It then runs all rules' tests, checking whether the rule evaluates without erroring on each test, and matches the expected outcome.
 `test-rule-set` also checks whether the test files are in 1-to-1 correspondence to the rules in the rule set, reporting when a rule does not have a corresponding test file, and vice versa.

-To test this functionality you can run the script `test-EU`, which tests the [EU-template rule set](../rulesets/EU/template-ruleset.json).
+To test this functionality you can run the script `run-tests.sh`, which tests all rule sets present against their (respective) tests.

-    $ (rules-runner/javascript/rules-runner-js) npm run test-EU
+    $ (rulesets) ./run-tests.sh

 ## Running rules (or a rule set)